cs1302uga/cs1302-str-list/README.md

 1. Final Run-through (Suggested Deadline: Wednesday, October 11th):
    - [ ] Thoroughly test all of your methods on objects of both `ArrayStringList` and `LinkedStringList`.
    - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
-   - [ ] Your driver (ListTester) program does not need to be submitted.
+   - [ ] Your driver program does not need to be submitted.
 If you choose to submit it, you must make sure it compiles and passes the checkstyle audit.

 **We very much appreciate any and all feedback you might have for this section.**